hagsteel/python/pygame/hangman/README.md

-# Space Invaders
+# Hangman

-New Space Invaders written in Python and Pygame modules
+Hangman written in Python and Pygame modules

+There two version command line and graphics interface, you can choose either one

+**Recommended: Graphics interface**

 ## Requirements